 Will any of my information be shared with the Life Sciences Company?

-You may be asked to share your gender, age and trial experience but your identity will not be shared.
+You may be asked to share some personal information, such as your gender, age, ethnicity or trial experience but your identity will not be shared.

-What type of information will be shared with the Clinical Research Network?
+What type of information will be shared with the NIHR Clinical Research Network?

 • Your name